 There have been studies for infants with sleep problems who were given a 15-minute massage a day.
 This resulted in them sleeping faster and these children were reported as more alert, active, and appeared more positive after waking up.

 For those of you who have had a Massage – I’m curious to know if you noticed what restful sleep you had after the massage!
-I certainly do.
-This is because Massages, allow the cell to recover and regenerate on our ‘Chi ‘which is our life force.
+I certainly always do.
+This is because a hot stone massage, allow the cell to recover and regenerate on our ‘Chi ‘which is our life force.
 The Chinese TCM system links to the meridians which work as messengers for the entire body and the theory behind this is that supporting ‘chi means that we can repair synapses and visceral connections easier and support the bodies natural defenses and ability to restore and repair itself.
 So indulging in self care strategies using complementary therapies such as Massage is important to wellbeing.